How to Tie Paracord Knots

 Paracord Lanyard Knot (Diamond Knot)

-Although the need for having a lanyard around a flashlight or knife might not be readily apparent, they are an absolute necessity when working somewhere high up, near a cliff, by a body of water or anywhere else it would be near impossible to find the tool if dropped.
+Although the need for having a lanyard around a flashlight or knife might not be readily apparent, they are an absolute necessity when working somewhere high up, near a cliff, by a body of water, or anywhere else, it would be near impossible to find the tool if dropped.

-- Fold cord in half at its midpoint and put your weak hand’s middle finger through it
+- Fold the cord in half at its midpoint and put your weak hand’s middle finger through it

 - With the right-side line, make an overhand loop

-- Pinch where the loop crosses and rotate away from you one half a rotation
+- Pinch where the loop crosses and rotate away from you one-half a rotation

 - Pull the bottom line through the loop to create another